Chris-B33/Federated-Imitation-Racing/README.md

 # Federated-Imitation-Racing

 ## Description
-**Federated-Imitation-Racing** is a project that explores **supervised federated learning** applied to autonomous driving in the context of **Mario Kart Wii**.
+**Federated-Imitation-Racing** is a project that explores **supervised federated learning** applied to autonomous driving in the context of **Mario Kart Wii**.<br>
-The goal is to train models across multiple clients without sharing raw gameplay data, enabling privacy-preserving imitation learning of racing behavior.
+This project serves as a proof-of-concept for federated learning.
+Player actions—such as steering, acceleration, and item usage—are recorded as labeled datasets.<br>
-Players’ actions (steering, acceleration, and item usage) are recorded as labeled datasets.
-Federated learning techniques then allow multiple models to collaboratively improve by sharing gradients or model weights instead of raw gameplay data.
+While the project currently does not use multiple physical clients, it simulates multiple clients by training separate models on local datasets.<br>

----
+Federated learning techniques then allow these models to collaboratively improve by sharing model weights or gradients, rather than raw gameplay data, preserving privacy while improving performance.

 ## Features
 - **Federated Learning:** Train models across multiple clients without centralizing sensitive gameplay data.